 Table of Contents

-The Struggle Without Active Setup
+The Struggle Without the Active Setup Registry Key

 I’m constantly writing PowerShell scripts to deploy my applications.
 At least 1/4 of these applications need to have some kind of registry value added or modified in not only HKEY_LOCAL_MACHINE but also HKEY_CURRENT_USER.